MikitaVitkouski/BSU/C++/Projects/Clock/README.md

 5. Build and run the project from Qt Creator.

-6. Once built, launch the application to start performing calculations with fractions!
+6. Once built, launch the application to start usage!

 ## Usage